auperatech/VMSS2.0/docs/node_guide.md

 ## landmark_predictor

 **Description:** Calls a ML model to find supported face or body/pose landmarks within an image.
+If this node takes in detections, it will perform landmark detection only on the regions contained in bounding boxes, otherwise it will perform landmark detection on the whole image region, which can harm performance for wide fields of view.

 **Node Options:** [LandmarkPredictorOptions](avap_doc.md#landmarkpredictoroptions)